seanhess/tpm/README.md

 Install dependencies by reading any `.json` file that is similar to `package.json`.
 This installs the dependencies to `types/:folder/:file.d.ts` by default.

+    tpm install         # defaults to package.json and types/

     tpm install package.json -o types/
     tpm install bower.json -o types/

-    # defaults to package.json and -o types/
-    tpm install

 Create a single reference file pointing to all other reference files.
 Your application only needs to reference this single file to contain all definition files.
+The output defaults to `types/all.d.ts`.
+The input files are required.

     tpm index types/**/*.d.ts -o types/all.d.ts